algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 | TC17 | Wall and Pipe collision         | Pipe collision:\nScenario: Pac-Man or ghosts encounter a pipe entrance or exit.\nOutcome: Facilitates movement between different sections of the maze.\nConsequence: Characters transition to the connected pipe exit.                                                                                                                                                                  | To Do       | 🔴       |
 | TC18 | Items Implementation            | • Spawn Frequency:\n    ◦ Cherry: Appears every 70 seconds.\n    ◦ Strawberry: Appears every 120 seconds.\n    ◦ Orange: Appears every 170 seconds.\n    ◦ Apple: Appears every 220 seconds.\n    ◦ Melon: Appears every 270 seconds.\n    ◦ Galaxian: Appears every 320 seconds.\n    ◦ Bell: Appears every 370 seconds.                                                                | To Do       | 🔴       |

-**These tests will ensure that the Pac-Man game, developed in NASM Assembly, not only meets the high quality standards required by our team, but also aims to ensure an optimal user experience.
-These standards will ensure that every player benefits from a seamless, immersive and entertaining gaming experience.**

 # Elements Outside of the Test Scope for this Project
 -----------------